CelsoReyes/zmap7/README.md

   Depending on the paramters, it could show the error, do nothing, or show some alternate text.

-`figure_exists` provides a replacement for `figflag`
+`figure_exists` provides a replacement for `figflag` *the above is severely outdated*

+## catalog / catalog views
+you load data into a `ZmapCatalog`.
+This is kept in `ZmapData.primeCatalog` (used to be 'a') You filter it via `catalog_overview` , which yields `ZmapData.Views.primary` containing a `ZmapCatalogView`.
+The `ZmapCatalogView` is the go-between between the catalog and the maps.
+Changing the view ranges will leave the primary catalog intact.

+A `ZmapCatalogView` can be attached either to a globally accessible `ZmapCatalog` or `ZmapCatalogView`.

+Layers within the plotting map are actually an array of `ZmapCatalogViews`, located in `ZmapData.Views.Layers`.
+Ranges in these views can be changed, and they will affect the data being displayed.
+I would have liked to use `linkdata` to automatically update the maps, but it appears to get bogged down very quickly as it is used.

+When a polygon is created (circle or other shape), it can be used to further filter the `ZmapCatalogView`.  the working catalog (either newt2 or newcat, I don't remember which) is the current polygon applied to `ZmapData.Views.primary`

+To get a `ZmapCatalog` from a `ZmapCatalogView` using the `ZmapCatalogView.Catalog` function.

+## selections and grids

 # other general things to tackle project-wide
 * `lasterr` not recommended (88 results, 64 files) since 2009b